Estimate Time10 min

 Emerging Markets (EMs) have been defined as places where the actions of government policymakers may matter to investors at least as much as the rising and falling of the business cycle.
 That has meant that investing in them involved greater political, social, economic, and regulatory risks than investing in more developed markets.

-While EM socks no longer hold a monopoly on policy risk, they are still likely to be potentially more volatile and less liquid than stocks from developed markets.
+While EM stocks no longer hold a monopoly on policy risk, they are still likely to be potentially more volatile and less liquid than stocks from developed markets.
 But because they have not historically moved in lockstep with developed markets, they can help diversify investors' portfolios to help manage risk.
 Of course, diversification and asset allocation do not ensure a profit or guarantee against loss.

 Investors should also keep in mind that the EM category contains a wide variety of companies operating in very dissimilar countries from South Africa to South Korea.
 The countries that are grouped within the same EM indexes may present very different opportunities and risks to investors.
 This makes both careful security selection by experienced managers and diversification within portfolios important for spotting opportunity while avoiding undue risk.